-The statement of net position presents information on the Authority's assets and liabilities as of June 30, 2023 and June 30, 2022, with the difference between the two reported as net position.
+The statement of net position presents information on the Authority's assets, deferred outflows of resources, liabilities, and deferred inflows of resources as of June 30, 2024 and June 30, 2023, with the difference between the two reported as net position.
 Increases or decreases in net assets may serve as a useful indicator of whether the financial position of the Authority had improved or deteriorated.

-The statement of revenues, expenses, and changes in net position presents information showing how the Authority's net position changed between fiscal years 2023 and 2022.
+The statement of revenues, expenses, and changes in net position presents information showing how the Authority's net position changed between fiscal years 2024 and 2023.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of cash flows.
 Thus, some of the revenues and expenses that are reported in this statement will only affect cash flows in future fiscal periods (e.g. earned but unused vacation leave).